PedroMarques27/MedicineManagement/README.md

   * **PrescriptionModel**

     * The `PrescriptionModel` represents a prescription made by a user, containing:

       * `Id `(primary key): A unique identifier for each prescription.
       * `CreationDate `: The date when the prescription was created.
-      * `MedicineList` : A collection of medicines included in this prescription.
-Each prescription can contain multiple medicines.
-    * A PrescriptionModel has a one-to-many relationship with MedicineModel, meaning each prescription can have multiple medicines.
     * Prescriptions are automatically deleted when the associated user is removed (DeleteBehavior.Cascade).
   * **MedicineModel**